Index

 Note: Since I mentioned these seats are discontinued, not to worry if you happen to like them as well.
 For whatever reason, Recaro no longer makes this version, but they have another which is considered the "XL".
 They are identical to the regular Style with the exception that they are 60mm taller.
 I believe these will fit fine in a Mustang, but with the extra height, the vertical motion will be obviously limited.
 Still, they are an option like the Sport, and worthwhile if you have pockets that are deep enough!

 Once you have the seats, you basically need just two more items: sliders and bases (also referred to as brackets).
 Since both seats are electric, there was some wiring involved, but more on that shortly.
 First off, the bases, which are shown below.
-These came from Wedge Brackets (their part numbers 1302 & 1303), and allowed the seats to attach at the factory bolt and stud locations.
+These came from Wedge Brackets, their part numbers 1302 & 1303 (which are unfortunately now discontinued), and allowed the seats to attach at the factory bolt and stud locations.
 On top of these "flat" bases mount the sliders, which are the Recaro 0.70.9NT, with an "inside" mounted handle (thanks to former Ford engineer Dean Martin at KohR Motorsports in Westland, MI for coming through here).
 These new sliders are actually manual for both sides, but that didn't bother me since the power slider on the original driver's seat was ridiculously slow anyway.
 Good riddance.
 Even better, the sliders are seriously heavy-duty, so they beat anything that is OEM, hands-down.

 Anyway, the seats bolt to the sliders, the sliders to the bases, and in they go - almost.
 Since they are electric, and each seat has a two-wire plug under it with power and ground, this theoretically makes wiring them easy.
 I actually didn't want them wired hot since the fan and heat switches are not momentary-contact (they'll drain the battery if wired hot and then left on!), and although it would have probably been easy to just find switched power somewhere, I wanted to make use out of the original seat circuit.
 That circuit is actually split in to two, which is perfect since I now have two powered seats to make use of it, but unfortunately, the circuit is not switched.
 This is where I actually got a great idea - again - from the aforementioned Tony.
 By the way, he also has his own site laying out all the modifications on his '01, Taz Cobra, so check it out (What can I say, great minds think alike!).